 When does it occur in real life?

 I have personally witnessed many friends encounter cognitive dissonance in their romantic relationships.
 It is particularly frightening as a millennial since many of us have not yet had a lot of serious relationships.
-So sometimes get overly caught up in romanticizing our relationships and fail to pay attention to red flags.
+We sometimes get overly caught up in romanticizing our relationships and fail to pay attention to red flags.

 This, however, is not our fault.